2KAbhishek/AZ-900/Notes/Defense-In-Depth.md

 # Defense In Depth

-Microsoft has a cencept called defense in depth, which emforces security on all different layers of the network instead of just a single point of failure.
+Microsoft has a concept called defense in depth, which enforces security on all different layers of the network instead of just a single point of failure.

 ## various Security Layers